 Besides, an agent can fund for investment by reselling the papers of other agents'.
-However, papers are partially liquid, meaning that only part of the paper can be resold for funding.
+However, papers are partially liquid, meaning that only a part of papers can be resold for funding.

-Supposed that θ donates the degree of liquidity: the fraction can be sold in each period, then we retained the liquidity constraint for each agent:
+Supposed that θ donates the degree of liquidity: the fraction can be sold in each period, then we retain the liquidity constraint for each agent: